Bispectral Neural Networks: Experiments and Analyses

-If the models contain nearby points which are not equivalent up to group action (a failure in completeness), then one would expect sucessful adversarial examples to emerge.
-If, however, the learned models are complete, then all random samples will converge to the orbit of the target.
+An optimized input $\bar{x}_i$ is considered a model metamer if it yields a model representation within $\epsilon$ of $\bar{\beta}(x_i)$, is classified equivalently as $x_i$, but is not in the orbit of $x_i$.
+Here, we aim to minimize distance between targets and adversaries in the \textit{model representation space}\textemdash i.e. the output of the Bispectral Network, prior to the classification model.
+For the comparison models E2CNN and Augerino, we use the output of the layer prior to the softmax.

-Figure \ref{fig:adversarial-examples} shows the target image and the converged input vectors for the Bispectral Networks trained on translation and rotation in the van Hateren dataset, and the E2CNN and Augerino models trained on Rotated MNIST.
-Remarkably, the Bispectral Network is completely robust to adversarial attacks.
-Even though targets are selected from a dataset the network was not trained on (MNIST), the candidate ``adversarial'' inputs consistently converge to the orbit of the target across all random initializations, suggesting that the approximate bispectra learned by the models are close to ``complete.''
-By contrast, many adversarial examples misclassified by E2CNN and Augerino can be found.
+Figure \ref{fig:adversarial-examples} shows the targets and the optimized adversarial inputs for the Bispectral Network trained on rotation in the van Hateren dataset, and the E2CNN and Augerino models trained on Rotated MNIST.
+For the Bispectral Network, we observe that all random initializations consistently converge to an element within the orbit of the target, indicating that the invariant map learned by the model is close to complete.
+By contrast, many unrelated or noisy metameric images can be found for E2CNN and Augerino.
+These metamers yield identical model representations (up to $\epsilon$) and identical classifications as the targets, but are not contained in their orbits of the targets.
+Interestingly, the metamers optimized for Augerino possess structure that at times resembles features in the target image.
+We roughly estimate the percentage of these ``perceptually similar'' inputs as $35\%$.
+The model nonetheless exhibits excessive invariance and is not complete.